ADN-DevTech/3dsMax-Python-HowTos/src/packages/renameselected/README.md

 [Source Code](renameselected/__init__.py)

 *Goals:*
-- learn how to create a dialog with PySide2
+- learn how to create a dialog with PySide
 - learn how to hook a Python function to a 3ds Max ui element

 ## Explanations

-This tutorial shows how to rename all selected objects using a base name, chosen in a PySide2 dialog.
+This tutorial shows how to rename all selected objects using a base name, chosen in a PySide dialog.

 ## Using the tool